 1967 Alfa Romeo Tipo 33 Stradale

-Italian auto manufacturers used the word “Stradale” to define a street legal version of a racecar.
-This car was and was derived from the Tipo 33 sports prototype.
+Italian auto manufacturers used the word “Stradale” to define a street-legal version of a racecar.
+This Alfa Romeo was derived from the Tipo 33 sports prototype.
 It was the first production car to have butterfly doors and featured windows that seamlessly curved upward into the roof.
-It features an aluminum body on an aluminum tubular chassis.
-Late models included vents behind the front and rear wheels that permitted the evacuation of hot air from the brakes.
-It also included 13-inch Campagnolo magnesium wheels and 8-inch wide front and 9-inch wide rear.
+It also featured an aluminum body on an aluminum tubular chassis.
+Late models included vents behind the front and rear wheels that released hot air from the brakes.
+It sported 13-inch Campagnolo magnesium wheels.

 1970 Citroen SM